gjheij/fmriproc/doc/source/generated_modules.rst

                             "FLASH_tr": [0.0062,0.0062]
                         }

       -q <queue>      submit jobs to a specific queue.
-Defaults to SGE_QUEUE_SHORT in spinoza_setup -l <lower>      lower percentile (default = 0.01) for call_winsorize -u <upper>      upper percentile (default = 0.99) for call_winsorize -x <kwargs>     Additional commands to be passed to 'mdgm_segmentation'.
-Format should be comma- separated flags as follows:
+Defaults to \$SGE_QUEUE_SHORT in spinoza_setup -l <lower>      lower percentile (default = 0.01) for call_winsorize -u <upper>      upper percentile (default = 0.99) for call_winsorize -x <kwargs>     Additional commands to be passed to 'N4BiasFieldCorrection'.
+Format should be comma-separated flags as follows:
                         - if you specify a flag and values | <flag>=<value>
                         - if you specify a flag only | <flag>

                       combine as:
                         "-x <flag1>=<value>,<flag2>,<flag3>,<flag4>=<value>"

-                      This allows bash commands to be translated to python commands
+                      This allows bash commands to be translated to 'N4BiasFieldCorrection' commands

     Options:
       -h|--help       print this help text